Designation

 - 2004: Bachelor of Science in Applied Statistics – Maseno University

-Membership of Professional Bodies or Associations
+Membership of Professional Bodies/Associations

 - Member, Econometrics Society – East Africa (ES–EA)